Lyononthemoon/GROMACS4molecules/README.md

 Usage [sobtop](http://sobereva.com/soft/Sobtop/)  (Recommended)

 ## 5. Create and Edit the .itp file
-Edit the UNL to the specific name, like "baicalin" to "BCL"
+Edit the MOL to the specific name, like "baicalin" to "BCL"
 ## 6. Build the initial configuration

 Usage Packmol (Recommended)